FISHARMNIC/HAMprimeC2/README.md

 * No more corner cases where certain things won't work
 * Parenthesis math
 * Seamless C inclusion
+* Automatic memory management
+* And much, much more!

 # Features a new IDE
 The updated IDE now shows you what each line compiles into assembly.
 Simply click on the line and the window on the right will jump to its portion of code.
 After compiling, you can click the bug icon to check if there are any segmentation issues, and the IDE will display both the problematic line and assembly instruction.
 The smart highlighting system will not working until after you have compiled a program, which can be done with either the checkmark button (just compile), or the arrow (compile and run).